-The Yankees were up in Boston for a three game set and A-Rod was on Newbury Street, along with 8 year old Patrick McCarthy of Edgartown, Mass.
-He was about to enter a car when he noticed a truck speeding toward him, and quickly stepped back to keep from getting hit.
+The Yankees were up in Boston for a three game set and A-Rod was on Newbury Street, along with 8-year-old Patrick McCarthy of Edgartown, Mass.
+A-Rod was about to enter a car when he noticed a truck speeding toward him, and quickly stepped back to keep from getting hit.
 When he turned around, he saw McCarthy running into the street and directly toward the truck.
 A-Rod said he acted instinctively, immediately grabbing the boy and pulling him back with him.

 “I was trying to get out of the way, and the kid was running the other way,” A-Rod said.
 “He was about to run into the street and I kind of just put my arm around him.
 We both almost got run over.”

 The boy’s father, Joe McCarthy, knows that A-Rod isn’t the most popular person in Boston, but that day he was grateful he was there.

 “I can’t change anybody’s mind,” McCarthy said.
 “But I can say this guy is in my prayers for the rest of my days.”